karafka/rdkafka-ruby/README.md

 ### Producing messages

-Produce a number of messages, put the delivery handles in an array and wait for them before exiting.
-This way the messages will be batched and sent to Kafka in an efficient way.
+Produce a number of messages, put the delivery handles in an array, and wait for them before exiting.
+This way the messages will be batched and efficiently sent to Kafka.

 ```ruby
 config = {:"bootstrap.servers" => "localhost:9092"}